Intact Forest Landscapes (IFL)

 - At least 2 km wide in narrow parts connecting wider patches and in appendages.

-Most IFLs are remote and difficult to exploit-which is typically the reason why they are still intact.
-IFL maps are a tool promoted by WRI2 and Greenpeace5 to develop strategies for nature conservation by retaining their intactness and protecting them from threats such as conversion to agricultural lands and infrastructure development.
+Most IFLs are remote and difficult to exploit, which is typically the reason why they are still intact.
+IFL maps are a tool promoted by WRI 1 and Greenpeace 5 to develop strategies for nature conservation by retaining their intactness and protecting them from threats such as conversion to agricultural lands and infrastructure development.
+They can furthermore assist in future evaluation of forest fragmentation by providing a baseline forest extent.

-Legal and compliance – Overall, only 8% of the world’s remaining intact forest are strictly protected6 but most are not, due to large size, low level of imminent threat, economic value, and/or lack of recognition of their significance.
-The IFL designation is known among those who are involved in biodiversity priority-setting at the international level, however national governments are often not involved except in a few countries.
-Over the years, the concept has gained the attention of companies and certification agencies.
+Legal and compliance – Overall, less than 19% of the world's IFL area has some form of protection.
+1 The identification of IFLs is based on a scientific process, which does not typically require the involvement of national governments.
+However over the years, the concept has gained the attention of companies and certification agencies.
 Several companies have committed not to use wood from IFLs unless intactness values are preserved, e.g., IKEA and Lowe’s, or to invest only in companies that maintain such values, e.g., Bank of America.
 These companies use regional maps produced through the IFL approach to implement these policies and avoid sourcing wood from intact forests.
-IFLs are directly mentioned among other categories of High Conservation Value Forest in the Forest Stewardship Council (FSC) standards for Sustainable Forest Management and Controlled Wood.6
+IFLs are directly mentioned among High Conservation Value Forests in the Forest Stewardship Council (FSC) standards for Sustainable Forest Management and Controlled Wood.
+6

-Biodiversity – IFL areas are high in ecological authenticity but not necessarily in biodiversity, which differs depending on the nature of their ecosystems.
-While the authenticity of an IFL is vulnerable and irreplaceable, the biodiversity may or may not be.
+Biodiversity importance – IFLs have been largely unmodified by human activities, however this does not necessarily make them areas high in biodiversity.
+This differs depending on the nature of their ecosystems, as well as on whether other drivers of biodiversity loss are present which do not have a direct impact on the forest extent (e.g. poaching or overhunting).
 IFL is a regional-scale approach, suitable for regional and global scale projects.
 For use in local scale conservation planning and decision making, its globally consistent criteria should be complemented with local criteria.

-Socio-cultural – There is often a lack of human presence and intervention in the IFLs, apart from forest-dwelling or remote indigenous peoples that may be present in some cases.
-There are therefore seldom any socio-cultural values associated with these areas.
+Socio-cultural values – While there is typically a lack of major human presence and intervention in IFLs forest-dwelling or remote indigenous peoples may be present in some cases, therefore there may be certain socio-cultural values associated with any indigenous inhabitants.
+IFLs may overlap with territories that are under legal or customary rights to indigenous communities.